Gabon v. Equatorial Guinea

 Gabon v.
-Equatorial Guinea, officially Land and Maritime Delimitation and Sovereignity over Islands was a court case involving a territorial dispute between Gabon and Equatorial Guinea that was decided by the International Court of Justice on 19 May 2025.
+Equatorial Guinea, officially Land and Maritime Delimitation and Sovereignty over Islands was a court case involving a territorial dispute between Gabon and Equatorial Guinea that was decided by the International Court of Justice on 19 May 2025.
 The Court ruled almost unanimously in favour of Equatorial Guinea and granted it sovereignty over three disputed islands in Corisco Bay.
 It rejected Gabon’s claims based on a disputed 1974 agreement.
 This decision comes after a long five-decade struggle, which was heightened by the potential presence of significant hydrocarbon reserves in the surrounding areas.

 The ruling sets an important precedent regarding the international law treaty validation standards, specifically regarding documentary evidence and the distinction between the mere presence of a treaty and being legally binding.
 The Court ruled that the Treaty of Paris, 1900, was valid and not the alleged ‘Bata Convention’ of 1974 because there was insufficient evidence of any mutual intent for it to be legally binding.